Set up a third-party internet connection

 The connection is organized over a private network at the L3 level through a global router.
 To organize the connection, you create a global router network — connect devices that need internet from the operator to the global router.
 A docking subnet is added to the global router network with the operator's router, and NAT is configured on the operator's router for access from the private network to the Internet.

-When you connect to the Internet using Direct Connect, you cannot assign public IP addresses from the operator's pool to your servers.
-To do this find another way to connect to the Internet.
+When connecting to the Internet using Direct Connect, you cannot assign public IP addresses from the operator's pool to your servers.
+To do this, find another way to connect to the Internet.

 - Check that you have connected the Direct Connect service — physical port.